ELLIOTTCABLE/blog/posts/arch_linux_and_ec2.markdown

 configuration files, ensure that your settings are copied into the new versions.

-Anyway, I hope this AMI serves somebody well
+Anyway, I hope this AMI serves somebody well.
+It's certainly making me happy!